jlin03/MKS21X-FinalProject/README.md

     Constructor for AI to import training weights from file Ability to import and export AI data through txt files Ability to get/change weights in relation to the index of a state(to be used in decision tree training later on)
+ 1-7-19:
+  Some methods made public for better access(Board,AI) New methods getNthMaxWeight*AI* and isMoveValid*Board* written along with several helper methods All methods for weights changed from int to double comparison and operation Learn method in Environment class completed